 The Advisory Agreement expires on December 31st of each year; however it is renewable by us, subject to a determination by the Independent Trustees, that the Advisor's performance has been satisfactory.
-In December of 2016, based upon a review of our Advisory Fee and other general and administrative expenses as compared to an industry peer group, the Advisory Agreement was renewed for 2017 pursuant to the same terms as the Advisory Agreement in place during the last three years.
-As part of the annual review process, our Independent Trustees review data prepared by us which calculates the percentages of our aggregate Advisory Fee and other general and administrative expenses (we have no salaries, wages and benefits expense), to our revenues, net assets and gross assets.
-Those percentages, calculated utilizing our financial data, are then compared to the percentages of the general and administrative expenses, including salaries, wages and benefits expense, of a selected peer group of other healthcare REITs, to their respective revenues, net assets and gross assets.
+In December of 2017, based upon a review of our Advisory Fee and other general and administrative expenses as compared to an industry peer group, the Advisory Agreement was renewed for 2018 pursuant to the same terms as the Advisory Agreement in place during the last three years.
+Pursuant to the terms of the Advisory Agreement, the Advisor is obligated to present an investment program to us, to use its best effort to obtain investments suitable for such program, to provide administrative services to us and to conduct our day-to-day affairs.